TatianaBladier/TatianaBladier.github.io/_pages/about.md

 ---

 I am a PhD Student  under supervision of [Prof. Dr. Laura Kallmeyer](https://user.phil.hhu.de/kallmeyer/) and [Prof. Dr. Wiebke Petersen](https://user.phil.hhu.de/~petersen/) at the University of Düsseldorf in Germany.
-In my dissertation project I develop a frame-semantic parser for English, French, German, and Russian based on Tree Rewriting Grammars and neural supertagging.
+In my dissertation project I develop a frame-semantic parser for English, French, German, and Russian based on [Role and Reference Grammar](https://rrg.caset.buffalo.edu/), Tree Rewriting Grammars and neural networks.

 My dissertation is part of the [TreeGraSP](https://treegrasp.phil.hhu.de) project at the University of Düsseldorf, Germany.